 Floaties, arm bands, and life jackets give parents and children a false sense of security in the water.
 These devices allow a child to keep their head above water while being vertical.
 If a child was to fall into the water without a flotation device, they would most likely react as they would while wearing a flotation device.
 Without the help of floaties, though, the child would quickly get tired in the water and eventually go into submersion.
 This sets the scene for drowning.

-Drowning is 100% preventable.
+Drowning is 100% preventable in most cases.
 ISR Self-Rescue® can teach your child the skills needed to survive should they ever reach the water alone.
 You can get more info on ISR Self-Rescue® lessons by clicking here.